 Education in partnership with

-Exchange Programmes for Breast Radiology Fellowship (EUSOBI)
+Exchange Programme for Breast Imaging Fellowships (EUSOBI)

 The rapid increase in the demand for imaging women with symptoms and for population screening means that there is a need to sufficiently train further young radiologists to render confident diagnosis in breast imaging and intervention using all modalities.
 This has led the European Society of Radiology (ESR) and the European Society of Breast Imaging (EUSOBI) to take the initiative in establishing an exchange programme for fellowships or subspecialisation training in breast imaging.